edyonil/arcadia-cms/README.md

 php artisan db:seed
 ```

 * Last optional step: Go to /app/database/migrations/relations.sql copy & paste the SQL and use it.
+I've to understand how merge this with migrations sorry.

 * Run it in any browser and Enjoy.